pubsubdb/pubsubdb/docs/developer_guide.md

 ```

 ## Define Conditional Activities
-Now, let's consider *conditional* activities that only exectute when their transition condition is met.
+Now, let's review *conditional* activities that only exectute when their transition condition is met.
 It's common in business processes to branch depending upon conditions in the data.
 Consider the **Approve Order Price** graph with conditions now added to check the `price` field.
 The conditions ensure that `a5`  only transitions to `a6` if the  price is less than *100*.
 The inverse condition is applied to the transition from `a5` to `a7`.

 ```yaml
 activities: